Elfpkck/polygons_parallel_to_line/README.md

 of the layer selected in the "Select line layer", the plugin finds the nearest polygon of the layer selected in the "Select polygon layer".

+If the line is the multipolyline, then each line of the multipolyline is processed as a separate.

 Two edges of the polygon adjoin the node.
 If the angle between the edge and the nearest line segment is no larger than the value specified in the "Angle value" field, then the polygon rotates relative to the centroid so that the edge